Montreal Institute for the Deaf and Mute

-The Montreal Institute for the Deaf and Mute was a boarding school operated by the Clerics of St Viateur between 1848 and 1983 in Montreal, Quebec.
+The Montreal Institute for the Deaf and Mute was a boarding school operated by the Clercs de Saint-Viateur (English: Clerics of St Viator) between 1848 and 1983 in Montreal, Quebec.

 History

-The Montreal Institute for the Deaf was founded as L'Institute Catholique des Sourds-Muets (The Catholic School for Deaf Boys) in 1848 in Faubourg Quebec, a neighbourhood in the northeastern corner of Montreal.
+The Montreal Institute for the Deaf was founded as L'Institut catholique des Sourds-Muets (The Catholic School for Deaf Boys) in 1848 in Faubourg, Quebec, a neighbourhood in the northeastern corner of Montreal.
 In 1850, the Institute moved to the Mile End area, at the corner of Boulevard St-Joseph and Rue Saint Dominique in Montreal.
 By 1887, workshops for teaching the trades such as bookbinding, shoemaking and printing had been built within the school.

 In the 1921, the Institute moved to a new building at 7400 Boulevard Saint-Laurent in Montreal.
 The building is now listed as a heritage building by the City of Montreal.

 In 1983, the Institute ceased teaching at the 7400 Boulevard Saint-Laurent location.